Maslach Burnout Inventory

-The Maslach Burnout Inventory (MBI) is a psychological assessment instrument comprising 22 symptom items pertaining to occupational burnout.
-The original form of the MBI was developed by Christina Maslach and Susan E. Jackson with the goal of assessing an individual's experience of burnout.
-As underlined by Schaufeli (2003), a major figure of burnout research, "the MBI is neither grounded in firm clinical observation nor based on sound theorising.
+The Maslach Burnout Inventory (MBI) is a psychological assessment instrument comprising 16 to 22 symptom items pertaining to occupational burnout.
+The original form of the MBI was developed by Christina Maslach and Susan E. Jackson.
+Their goal was to develop an instrument to assess an individual's experience of burnout symptoms.
+The instrument takes 10 minutes to complete.
+The MBI measures three dimensions of burnout: emotional exhaustion, depersonalization, and personal accomplishment.
+Schaufeli (2003), a major figure in burnout research, criticized the instrument, writing that "the MBI is neither grounded in firm clinical observation nor based on sound theorising.
 Instead, it has been developed inductively by factor-analysing a rather arbitrary set of items" (p.
 3).
-The instrument takes 10 minutes to complete.
-The MBI measures three dimensions of burnout: emotional exhaustion, depersonalization, and personal accomplishment.

-Following the publication of the MBI in 1981, new versions of the MBI were gradually developed to apply to different groups and different settings.
+Following the publication of the MBI in 1981, new versions of the MBI were gradually developed to apply to different occupational groups.
 There are now five versions of the MBI: Human Services Survey (MBI-HSS), Human Services Survey for Medical Personnel (MBI-HSS (MP)), Educators Survey (MBI-ES), General Survey (MBI-GS), and General Survey for Students (MBI-GS [S]).